CUD2V/amia2020-cds-workshop/README.md

 - **Summation and Discussion** (25 minutes) - Led by Lisa Schilling
 - **Facilitators**: Majid Afshar, Joshua E. Richardson, Chris Moesel, Anthony Solomonides, Eleanor Barone, Eric Pan, Michael A. Grasso, Lisa Schilling

+#### Support and Help
+During the workshop, the presenters will be available to answer questions through Q&A.

+The presenters have created a Slack channel to engage participants and provide help on setting up their VMs and tools.
+The Slack channel is: [#the-new-digital-age-of-cds-tools](https://amia2020cdsto-wg54713.slack.com).
+This Slack channel will be maintained for the duration of the AMIA 2020 Symposium.